gfxdisp/ColorVideoVDP/README.md

 The main features:
 * models chromatic and achromatic contrast sensitivity using a novel contrast sensitivity model (castleCSF), allowing us to predict distortions in color and luminance;
 * models spatio-temporal sensitivity so that it can predict visibility of artifacts like waveguide nonuniformity and other temporally varying artifacts;
-* works with colorimetrically calibrated content, both SDR and HDR (any colour space);
+* works with colorimetrically calibrated content, both SDR and HDR (any color space);
 * can predict a single number quality correlate, a distortion map or a visualization of an error over time and visual channels (distogram).

 ColorVideoVDP is implemented in PyTorch and can be run efficiently on a CUDA-enabled GPU.
 It can also run on a CPU, but the processing times will be much longer, especially for video.
 Its usage is described [below](#example-usage).